-2.5 Payroll processing
+2.5 Payroll Processing

-Payroll processing is conducted by the accounts department or such other authorized representative of the Practice.
-For those employees who may be entitled to overtime, penalty rates or other allowances, work outside normal rostered hours is only to be performed if authorized in advance by the employee's supervisor.
+Payroll processing is conducted by the accounts department or such other authorised representative of the Practice.
+For those employees who may be entitled to overtime, penalty rates or other allowances, work outside normal rostered hours is only to be performed if authorised in advance by the employee's supervisor.

-2.6 Personal details
+2.6 Personal Details